LINWEN607/congregate/customer/famq.md

 * removed by enforcing SSO
 * (Admin only) soft deleted from the instance

+## Do Git commit/tag mappings propagate during migration?

+A Git author’s `username` and `email` persist in Git data.
+Therefore it doesn’t matter how the Git repo is imported (GitHub, BBS, SaaS, SM, etc.) - the `username` and `email` will remain attached to the commits and tags.
+The difference comes in with how these are linked if a matching user is **not** found on the final GitLab destination.

+With one user (e.g. User1) having a user matching their `email` on GitLab and another user (e.g. User2) that doesn’t have a matching user.

+### Commits

+* User1's commits have a hyperlink to the GitLab user profile
+* User2's commits shows the original author’s `username` but does not have a hyperlink to the GitLab user profile.
+It has a generated avatar and does not assign it to the project’s creator.

+**NOTE:** The [Git docs on commits](https://git-scm.com/docs/git-commit#_commit_information) indicate which author data is stored along with every commit - this is saved as commit metadata in a Git repo.

+### Tags

+* User1's tags have a hyperlink to the GitLab user profile
+* User2's tags shows the `email` but does not have a hyperlink to the GitLab user profile.
+Same as for commits, it doesn’t assign to the project’s creator.

+More good news is that if the users are created after the import with matching emails, it will be displayed correctly.

 ## Are GitLab Runners migrated and configured as part of the migration?

 No, they are not part of the migration.